devtron-labs/devtron/docs/setup/install/Install-devtron-on-Minikube-Microk8s-K3s-Kind.md

 --set components.devtron.service.type=NodePort

 ```
-3. Run the following command to get the devtron-service port number:
+### Run the following command to get the devtron-service port number:

 ```bash
 kubectl get svc -n devtroncd devtron-service -o jsonpath='{.spec.ports[0].nodePort}'
 ```

-Ensure that the port on which the devtron-service runs is open in the VM's security group or network Security group.
+Make sure that the port on which the devtron-service runs remain open in the VM's security group or network Security group.

 **Note**: If you want to uninstall Devtron or clean Devtron helm installer, refer our [uninstall Devtron](setup/install/uninstall-devtron.md).